xrdocs/programmability/_tutorials/do-you-speak-yang.md

 First, you need to find the right model.
 Might sound easy when you would like to find the IP address of a given interface on a node running IOS XR 7.3.1.
 You could use the **ietf-interfaces** model.
 But what about something less straightforward like a serial number?

-Cisco models are usually divided in two categories. **Oper** (operational data) models and **cfg** (configuration data).
+Cisco models are usually divided in two categories. **oper** (operational data) models and **cfg** (configuration data).
 On the first case, it will contain **oper** in the name.
 This indicates you will find operational data in this model like its status (shut/admin shut/no shut), type, name, speed and statistics.
 On the other case, it will contain **cfg** in the name.
 This model will store configuration information like its description, speed, ip address...
 You will be able to use this model to modify the configuration of a device.
 {: .notice--info}

 A good way to find the model you need is to look at the naming.
 That's might not always work.
 Optionally, I use the github search feature to find the model I need.
 Here's how I do it.